top of page

 Because you are all my dear precious chickadees, and I want you to care about this idea, I went ahead and simulated a group draw done with 48 of the best nations from all regions of the World.
 Here's how the groups in the 2026 World Cup could look, with their host cities listed at the top:

 Now, is all of this probably moot?
 Sure.
 The United Bid inevitably will end up losing to Morocco, I'm sure, and even if it does win, this plan makes way too much sense for the well-meaning but disorganized U.S. Soccer administration to pull together.
-But I find it an option worth considering if the CONCACAF representatives want to assuage any fears of their 3-Nation bid being chaotic and logistically nightmarish.
+But I find it an option worth considering if the CONCACAF representatives want to assuage any fears of their three-nation bid being chaotic and logistically nightmarish.

 RECENT POSTS